What is Cognitive Ability?

 Genetics

-Genetics play a significant role in determining our cognitive abilities.
+Genetics plays a significant role in determining our cognitive abilities.

 Studies of twins and families have shown that cognitive ability is highly heritable, with genetic factors accounting for up to 50-80% of the variation in cognitive ability between individuals.